 We talk a lot about ‘trusted voices‘ at Helpful – individuals within your organisation who have real credibility online, and can say things the corporate account simply can’t.
 Organisations like the Environment Agency and Radioactive Waste Management Ltd do this really well, using scientists or frontline staff to show, not just tell.

 Where it’s appropriate, trusted voices with professional credibility make great members of niche communities such as local or specialist Facebook Groups.
 You’ll need to support them to set the right expectations in situations where group members are asking tough questions or expecting urgent answers.

 Practice builds confidence

-In our crisis simulations and workshops, we’ve increasingly been playing issues into simulated Facebook groups to try to recreate some of the same conditions, to help teams work through their strategies for dealing with difficult news across the domains of corporate channels, media relations and community engagement.
+In our crisis simulations and workshops, we’ve increasingly been playing issues into simulated Facebook groups to try to recreate some of the same conditions.
+We help teams work through their strategies for dealing with difficult news across the domains of corporate channels, media relations and community engagement.

-So far, we’ve not yet seen many teams comfortable handling community groups well in our simulated environments, but as Facebook Groups continue grow in influence, we’ll be keeping up the gentle encouragement to work on this skill – and the confidence to use it in the real world.
+So far, we’ve not yet seen many teams comfortable handling community groups well in our simulated environments.
+As Facebook Groups continue to grow in influence, we’ll be keeping up the gentle encouragement to work on this skill – and the confidence to use it in the real world.